guided walks logo

 Collectors of obscure Beatles information will be interested to know that John Lennon's (and his half-sister Julia Baird's) grandmother, Annie Jane Millward, was born in the Bear and Billet in 1873 and lived there until she was in her 20s.
 Julia, a longtime former Chester resident, recalled, "Our great-grandfather (John Denbry Millward) and great-grandmother (Mary Elizabeth Millward nee Morris) lived there.
 Our great-grandfather was the clerk to the Earl of Shrewsbury, because of that he had the freedom to the city of Chester.
 During childhood, John and I used to spend a lot of time in Chester.
 We also used to come to Chester on the train from Liverpool as we always knew that Chester was the best place for clothes shopping.
 We used to go for lunch at Brown's and walk down by the river.
 Chester has always been in the family.
 We are the classic family that moved from Wales to Chester to Liverpool.
 John was very fond of Chester.
 We always thought Chester was the place to be, not Liverpool."

 Annie married George Ernest Stanley, had seven children (the first two died in infancy) - one of whom was John's mother Julia.
-She died in 1941.
+Annie died in 1941.

-'old edgar' and bridgegateAcross the road, on the corner of Duke Street, exists an appalling blot on the face of a beautiful old thoroughfare- an extremely large, ugly and insensitively-situated car showroom / office block.
-It stands on the site of an ancient group of buildings which went by the name of Old Coach Row which, as may be seen in the detail below from a painting by Louise Raynor, had steps between the changes in level as it descended steeply southwards towards the Bridgegate and River Dee.
+There remains one notable exception to this, however, for across the road, on the corner of Duke Street, stands an appalling blot on the face of a beautiful old thoroughfare- an extremely large, ugly and insensitively-situated car showroom / office block.
+It stands on the site of an ancient group of buildings which went by the name of Old Coach Row which, as may be seen in the detail below from a painting by Louise Raynor (and also in our unmissable gallery of her work here) had steps between the changes in level as it descended steeply southwards towards the Bridgegate and River Dee.
 The dilapidated condition of the old houses eventually gave rise to the nickname, 'Rotten Row'.
 Some of the buildings had the characteristics of a true Chester Row, with a covered gallery above cellars entered from the street, whilst others boasted merely an arcade over a raised pavement.
 Most of the true Rows had gone by 1880 and, by the mid-twentieth century, the frontages had become utilitarian with occasional street-level arcading.

 Looking up Lower Bridge Street, you can see at the next junction St. Michael's Church which, standing as it does close to the site of the vanished Roman South Gate, or Porta Praetoria, gives a clear indication of the scale of the Saxon enlargement of the fortress.
 There has been a church on this spot since the 10th century.
 Exactly when St Michael's was built is not known, although there are several references to the church towards the end of the 12th century.
 It was rebuilt in 1582 when thirty-one 'tymber treese' were obtained from Wrexham.